Portrait of Andrea Ciccarone

 Abstract

-Political news today is consumed in a fragmented, attention-scarce, and predominantly video-based media environment.
-Yet existing measures of media partisanship focus almost exclusively on text and assume attentive information processing.
-This paper analyzes how partisanship emerges and operates in video news when information is conveyed jointly through images and text, and attention is limited.
-I train a multimodal model on political advertisements that embeds text and images in a shared semantic space, to quantify video partisanship and decompose each modality’s contribution.
-Applying this model to video news, I show that the relative informational strength of each modality depends on attention: images convey partisanship quickly through emotional cues, while text transmits information slowly through deliberative content.
-A survey experiment with real news footage shows how these properties drive viewers' responses to political videos: partisan images elicit rapid emotional responses, while partisan text shifts policy attitudes only with sustained exposure.
-These results characterize partisanship in modern video media as multimodal and attention-dependent, with images and text affecting different types of audiences.
-Efforts to improve the quality and delivery of media content must therefore account for their distinct roles.
+Political news today is increasingly consumed in attention-scarce, video-based environments.
+Yet existing research on media partisanship remains text-centric and implicitly assumes long-form, attentive processing.
+This paper studies how partisanship operates in video news through the joint transmission of multimodal signals—images and text—under limited attention.
+I develop a multimodal measure of video partisanship to quantify partisan content in video news and decompose the contribution of each modality.
+I show that the informational strength of each channel depends on attention: images convey partisanship rapidly through affective cues, while text operates through substantive information that requires sustained exposure to accumulate.
+A survey experiment using real news footage shows how these properties shape viewers’ responses to political videos.
+Partisan images elicit immediate emotional responses even under brief exposure, whereas partisan text shifts policy attitudes only with sustained exposure.
+Overall, the results underscore that in low-attention video environments, images are a more efficient vehicle for partisan information, operating primarily through affective channels.
+Efforts to improve media quality must therefore account for the asymmetric roles of visual and textual content.

 • Fixed Effects Topic Model (with Dan Biderman, David Blei, Wei Cai, Amir Feder & Andrea Prat)